Mosaibah/Stock-Alertify/Notes.md

 - [ ] select only needed columns
 - [x] make sure to use pydantic models in all responses
 - [x] implement a proper logging
+- [ ] understand the session and how can we manage it
 - [x] populate threshold_exceeded when creating a new rule
 - [ ] store market data in the db
 - [ ] use HashiCorp Vault for secrets management